garaio/garaiotemplaterepo/README.md

 - A freshly newly created directory on your local machine that will then be pushed to a git origin to start a repository.
 - A already existing empty repository (or almost empty) that has been cloned locally.

+## Requirements

+Ensure you've the git's `user.name` and `user.email` set either localy or globaly prior running the script.

 ## Procedure

 Within the directory you want to setup (either empty or cloned working copy).